Sasmik23/mq-det-docker/README.md

 ---

-> **Original Paper**: [MQ-Det: Multi-modal Queried Object Detection](https://arxiv.org/abs/2305.13962)  A streamlined Docker-based pipeline for training and evaluating [MQ-Det (Multi-Query Detection)](https://arxiv.org/abs/2305.13962) on custom datasets, deployed on Google Cloud Platform.Complete Docker setup for authentic MQ-Det (Multi-modal Queried Object Detection) with exact paper environment:
+> **Original Paper**: [MQ-Det: Multi-modal Queried Object Detection](https://arxiv.org/abs/2305.13962)  A streamlined Docker-based pipeline for training and evaluating [MQ-Det (Multi-Query Detection)](https://arxiv.org/abs/2305.13962) on custom datasets, deployed on Google Cloud Platform.

 ## 🎯 What This Repository Does